KostromDan/Crash-Assistant/articles/asbestosstar.md

     - "Crash Assistant is just logs sharing, while his `own idea` is analysis."
       Many things can be said, but facts are clear:
         - Mods are doing the same thing.
-A little in different places, they lack many features, implemented differently, but almost same.
+A little in different places, they lack many features and have many wired bugs, implemented differently, but genrally same.
         - Crash Assistant started adding log analysis a month ago, his project even started:

       ![image](https://github.com/user-attachments/assets/5a5296db-5990-4fc6-8b6e-f184424a11b3)